 In this video, professional nature photographer Doug Gardner rides passenger in a Cessna airplane for tips and tricks on aerial photography.
 Doug and pilot Glen Alsworth fly over Alaska’s snow-covered mountains and clear blue lakes, and even the famous volcano, Mount Spurr.
-Doug shows you the necessary steps you need to take before shooting begins.
+Doug shows you the necessary steps you need to take before shooting begins and include various aerial photography tips.
 He straps himself in with two safety harnesses, then opens the passenger door to eliminate the window glass from view.
 The goal is to eliminate blurry images caused by wind, turbulence, and plane vibration.
 Keeping his lens clear of the slipstream, he positions his body at an angle to get an unobstructed view through this camera.
 Elbows close to his body, he composes the photograph.

 Then, the aerial photography process begins.
 Although Doug carries three zoom lenses, he mostly uses the 24-105 for its versatility.
 The higher the shutter speed, the better, 1/500th or above.
 The ideal apertures are f8 and f11 to create sharp focus and expanded depth of field.
 In composing an image, he looks for patterns on the ground: mountains, lakes, rivers, ice, rocks, snow, and color textures.
 He also looks for cloud formations as an added visual element to the land patterns.
 He recommends taking your time in deciding what to shoot because the scenery can be overwhelming.